michaeloyer/windows-setup/README.md

 # windows-setup
 The Repo to keep track of changes to my Windows Setup.

-Scripts, Registry Edits, custom Terminal Commands etc.
+Includes edits to Powershell, Git, and User Registry Settings.

+## Installation

+Run these scripts in the following order
+1. **install_admin.ps1** should be run as Administrator
+2. **install_user.ps1**